 Contraception and cycle regulation in your forties

 If you're in your forties, this one is for you.
-Maybe you aren't having kids or maybe you've had them already.
+Maybe you aren't having kids, or maybe you've had them already.
 Maybe you've had a hot flash or two, or your period is a little irregular these days.
-Maybe not.
 Either way, menopause is still at least a few years away.

-If you're like other women in this stage of life, you might wonder about your period.
+If you're like others in this stage of life, you might wonder about your period.
 What's the point?
 Do you still need it?
 What are your options now that pregnancy is not part of your plans?
-We talked to Lisa Bayer, M.D., M.P.H., OB-GYN and contraception expert at the OHSU Center for Women's Health, to find out.
+We talked to Lisa Bayer, M.D., MPH., OB-GYN and contraception expert at the OHSU Center for Women's Health, to find out.

 There are two things to keep on your radar: contraception and regulating your menstrual cycle.

 "Many people think they can't get pregnant in their late forties," says Dr. Bayer.
 "But as long as you're ovulating, even if it's irregular, you can get pregnant."

 Dr. Bayer emphasizes that all the contraceptive methods available to people in their twenties and thirties are still options for most in their forties.
 The key is to talk to your provider, who can help you choose the right method for you.

 "Age alone doesn't change anything.
 If your blood pressure and cholesterol are normal, you don't smoke, and you aren't at risk for blood clots, there's no reason you can't keep using the pill, patch or ring you've used in the past," Dr. Bayer says.

 Longer-acting methods, such as intrauterine devices (IUDs) and the contraceptive implant, are great options.
-"If you're within five years of menopause, these methods are as good as permanent, without any surgery," says Dr. Bayer.
+"If you're within five to ten years of menopause, these methods are as good as permanent, without any surgery," says Dr. Bayer.
 Neither of them contains estrogen, so they are safe for most people to use.